 Or travel by ferry, a leisurely 2 ½ hour ferry ride from Auckland with Fullers this is a passenger only service.

 The Barrier is best visited outside of New Zealand Christmas holiday period unless you enjoy the buzz of holiday crowds and have booked your accommodation well in advance.

-The sheltered bays around Great Barrier Island are the No.1. holiday destinations for Auckland boat owners, at this busy time of the year the Island loses its remote undiscovered feel, that for many of us is the main attraction when visiting Great Barrier Island.
+The sheltered bays around Great Barrier Island are the No.1. holiday destinations for Auckland boat owners at this busy time of the year the Island loses its remote undiscovered feel, that for many of us is the main attraction when visiting Great Barrier Island.

 Waikato – Home to the finest farmland in the North Island.

-Dairy Cows, Racehorses and Fat Lambs are raised on Waikato’s rich pastures.
+Dairy Cows, Racehorses, Fat Lambs and the occasional Hobbit are raised on Waikato’s rich pastures.

-Matamata has long been the traditional area to breed racehorses – but more recently Matamata has become world famous for Hobbits or to be more precise it is home to – Hobbiton Movie Set Tours.
+Matamata has long been the traditional area to breed racehorses – but more recently it has become world famous for Hobbits or to be more precise, it is home to – Hobbiton Movie Set Tours.